begabba/docs-comers/docs/guides/sheet-to-comers.md

 Now the clicking starts.
 Do not touch the computer while this is running.

-When the process is finished **❇ Done! ❇** is shown together with some remaining tasks.
+When the magic wand has finished some remaining tasks is shown.
+These task you'll need to do manually.

 ![img](images/done.png)